 The best website I have seen recently on cycling Land’s End to John O’Groats is https://www.cyclelejog.com/.
 It has information on route-planning and navigation, equipment, getting to and from the start/finish, fitness and safety.
 For more detailed information, I would then suggest a guide book:

 The Land’s End to John O’Groats cycle guide books and maps

-- Cicerone’s ‘End to End Cycle Route – Land’s End to John O’Groats’: 14-day End to End cycle route from Land’s End to John o’ Groats (LEJOG), averaging 70 miles per day.
+- Cicerone’s ‘Cycling Land’s End to John O’Groats Cicerone guide book’: 14-day End to End cycle route from Land’s End to John o’ Groats (LEJOG).
 With detailed maps, profiles, all key grid refs and GPX files.
 Advice: The route is largely on minor roads and cycle paths but uses A-roads to shorten the overall distance (just under 1,000 miles).
 The maps in the guide book are perfectly good.

 or click on a link below to add to the basket.